PathaSnehith/Talentflow/README.md

 ### Why These Technologies?

-**React + TypeScript**
+**React (JavaScript)**
-- Type safety prevents runtime errors
+- Matches assignment requirement to use React without TypeScript
-- Excellent developer experience with IntelliSense
+- Simple setup and faster iteration for a front‑end–only demo
 - Large ecosystem and community support

 **Zustand**